kevinlondon/kevinlondon.github.io/_posts/2018-06-23-intro-to-churning.md

 3. Meet your minimum spending requirement
 4. Get the points!

+If you're having a hard time meeting the minimum spend requirements for your cards, there's creative ways to do so.
+I use [Plastiq](http://plastiq.com/), which is a service that lets you pay bills with credit cards.
+I've used Plastiq to pay rent, for example.

 ### Using the points

-This part can be challenging!
-There's many different ways to use points and they each have pros and cons.
-For example, redeeming your points for a gift card is almost universally **a bad idea**.
+This part can be challenging because there's many options!

 The term of art in the community is "cpp" or "cents per point".
 If you spent 30,000 points on a hotel stay that normally costs $450 dollars, then your redemption was worth 1.5 cpp ($450 / 30000).
+One way to approach using your points is to aim for a high cpp on your redemptions (at **least** 1 cpp).
+Redeeming your points for a gift card is usually a bad idea.

 You may have different ways of using points too.
-For example, if you're using Chase Ultimate Rewards points, you might be able to transfer them to a hotel chain or you could redeem them through the Chase Ultimate Rewards Travel portal for a different rate.
-It's worth doing your research here!
+For example, if you're using Chase Ultimate Rewards points, you may be able to transfer them to a hotel chain. you could redeem them through the Chase Ultimate Rewards Travel portal for a different rate.
+It's worth doing your research!

 Helpful resources: